 For More Information

-You can learn more about NIH-sponsored research on complementary health approaches for conditions common among older adults by visiting the Research page on the National Center for Complementary and Integrative Health (NCCIH) Web site.
+You can learn more about NIH-sponsored research on complementary health approaches for conditions common among older adults by visiting the Research page and the Aging page on the National Center for Complementary and Integrative Health (NCCIH) Web site.